prestonharberts/fedora-40-configuration/docs/turn-off-bash-case-sensitivity.md

-# Turn of BASH Case Insensitivity
+# Turn Off Bash Case Sensitivity

 Run the following in Terminal, and restart the shell: